-5. I have gone through the facts of the case available on record and the submissions made in the grounds of appeal as well as those made during hearing.
+5.1 I have gone through the facts of the case available on record and the submissions made in the grounds of appeal as well as those made during hearing.
 The issue to be decided in the present appeal is whether the impugned orders passed by the adjudicating authority crediting the amount of sanctioned refund to the Consumer Welfare Fund, in the facts and circumstances of the case, is legal and proper or otherwise.

-5.1 It is observed that the appellant had imported vessels for breaking up/recycling and filed Bill of Entry No. 6260390 dated 15.11.2021 under Section 46 of the Customs Act.
+5.2 It is observed that the appellant had imported vessels for breaking up/recycling and filed Bills of Entry as detailed in Table A above under Section 46 of the Customs Act.
 1962.
 There was dispute in respect of classification of Fuel and Oil (Fuel Oil, Marine Gas Oil, Lub Oil), which was settled by the Hon'ble CESTAT, Ahmedabad, vide its Orders A/11792-11851/2022, dated 17.10.2022/01.12.2022 wherein it was held that the oil contained in the Bunkers Tanks in the engine room of the vessel is to be assessed to duty under CTH 8908, along with the vessel for breaking up.
-The Bill of Entry were assessed provisionally.
-Subsequently, the Bill of Entry were finally assessed vide Final Assessment Order No. 1000/2588364/SBY/2024-25 dated 12.06.2024 passed by the Assistant Commissioner, Customs Division, Bhavnagar in terms of Hon'ble CESTAT, Ahmedabad, Orders dated 17.10.2022/01.12.2022.
-Consequently, the appellant had filed refund claims along with Certificate issued by C. A. M/s P M Bhayani & Co. wherein it is stated that incidence of customs duty paid on Bunker (Oil and fuels) have not been passed on to the buyers of the goods or any other person.
-The CA certificate submitted by the appellant neither disclosed the details of the supporting documents on the basis of which such certificate was issued nor financial records viz. copy of Audited Balance Sheet, Sales Invoices etc. had been provided as per the Board Circular No. 07/2008, dated 28.05.2008 wherein it has been stressed upon the need to go through the details of audited Balance Sheet and other related financial records, certificate of CA etc., to verify as to whether the burden of duty and interest as the case may be, has not been passed on to any other person as for the doctrine of unjust enrichment.
+The Bills of Entry were assessed provisionally.
+Subsequently, the Bills of Entry were finally assessed vide Final Assessment Orders as detailed in

+Table A above passed by the Assistant Commissioner, Customs Division, Bhavnagar in terms of Hon'ble CESTAT, Ahmedabad, Orders dated 17.10.2022/01.12.2022.
+Consequently, the appellant had filed refund claims which was not accompanied by the necessary documentary evidence in support of their claim that the incidence of duty (claimed as refund) had not been passed on to any other person.
+The appellant was requested to submit the necessary documentary evidence in support of their claim that the incidence of duty (claimed as refund) had not been passed on to any other person.
+As the appellant has not submitted certificate issued by CA along with other relevant documents, they were requested to produce C.A. certificate in the format provided alongwith the documentary evidence to verify that the refund amount claimed were shown as 'amount receivable' in the books of account and that the incidence of duty (claimed as refund) had not been passed on to any other person.
+The appellant has not submitted the C. A. Certificate as requested.
+As regards the doctrine of unjust enrichment, as to whether the incidence of customs duty paid was not passed on to any other person, the claimant has not submitted certificate issued by CA and other relevant documents.
+In this connection it is observed that the Board in its Circular No. 07/2008 dated 28.05.2008 has stressed upon the need to go through the details of audited Balance Sheet and other related financial records, certificate of CA etc., which are relied upon, to verify as to whether the burden of duty and interest as the case may be, has not been passed on to any other person as for the doctrine of unjust enrichment.
 It is observed that there is no dispute regarding eligibility of the appellant for refund on merit.
 The only dispute is whether the appellant has crossed the bar of unjust enrichment so as to decide whether the amount of refund is to be given to the appellant or else to be credited to the Consumer Welfare Fund.